nelsonic/localsf/README.md

 ( that's **totally fine** [BTW](http://www.urbandictionary.com/define.php?term=btw) ),
-a "Config" file allows you to put things like settings and passwords in a file that you can then easily change centrally.
+a "Config" file allows you to put things like settings and passwords in a file that you can then easily change **centrally** ( and in the case of a *Public Project*, *hide* sensitive info from everyone! )

-In Ruby the standard way of organising Config files is to use [YAML](http://en.wikipedia.org/wiki/YAML).
+In Ruby the *standard* way of organising Config files is to use [YAML](http://en.wikipedia.org/wiki/YAML).
 If you have never seen a **.yml** file before I suggest you read a quick primer on it e.g. [Xavier Shay's YAML Tuturial](http://rhnh.net/2011/01/31/yaml-tutorial)